gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 *"In the department of... but it is better not to mention the department.
-There is nothing more irritable than departments, regiments, bureaus — in a word, any kind of official body.
+There is nothing more irritable than departments, regiments, bureaus, in a word, any kind of official body.
 Nowadays every individual considers the whole of society insulted in his person..."*

 Gogol refuses to name the department.
-He will name almost nothing precisely — the city is suggested but never confirmed as St. Petersburg, the department is gestures-at but unnamed.
+He will name almost nothing precisely: the city is suggested but never confirmed as St. Petersburg, the department is gestures-at but unnamed.